-Math, Medical Terminology, Computer Literacy, Human Relations, First Aid.
+Other courses to improve success in the program: Math, Computer Literacy, Human Relations, First Aid.

-- 1. Must have taken a basic nursing assistant course and be on the Nebraska Registry for nursing assistants - Specific immunizations and current CPR-Healthcare Provider level. - 3.
-A "C+" must be achieved in all courses to progress in the program. - 4.
-Anatomy and Physiology courses must be taken within 5 years of admission. - 5.
-A criminal background check will be required of each student in this program.
+- 1. Must have taken a basic nursing assistant course and be on the Nebraska Registry for nursing assistants. - Specific immunizations and a current Healthcare Provider CPR card (contact Program Chair for specific requirements) is required. - 3.
+A "C+" must be achieved in all courses to progress in the program. - Anatomy and Physiology courses must be taken within 5 years of admission. - A criminal background check will be required of each student in this program.
 Based on the outcome of the background check, a student may be prevented from taking certain courses, accessing certain laboratory experiences, or completing the program.
 A non-refundable fee of \$45 will be assessed for this CBC.